Are unlicensed drivers covered by insurance?

 Insurance companies vary in terms of their commitment to contractual obligations.
 If you believe that an insurer is trying to evade its legal responsibilities, then talk to an attorney right away.

-Contact Douglas and London today
+Contact Douglas & London today

 Please remember that the information in this post is intended as an introduction to the topic, not to provide specific advice.
 Talk to one of our New York City car accident lawyers or insurance agent before making decisions about automobile coverage.
-At Douglas and London, we’ve secured millions for our injured clients—when third party negligence is to blame, and we are here to help you every step of the way.
+At Douglas & London, we’ve secured millions for our injured clients—when third party negligence is to blame, and we are here to help you every step of the way.